LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ARKStep_c_interface/User_callable.rst

    Specifies the frequency of calls to the linear solver setup routine.
-Positive values specify the number of time steps between setup calls; negative values force recomputation at each Newton step; zero values reset to the default.
+Positive values specify the number of time steps between setup calls; negative values force recomputation at each stage solve; zero values reset to the default.

    **Arguments:**
       * *arkode_mem* -- pointer to the ARKStep memory block.
-      * *msbp* -- maximum number of time steps between linear solver setup calls, or flag to force recomputation at each Newton iteration (default is 20).
+      * *msbp* -- maximum number of time steps between linear solver setup calls, or flag to force recomputation at each stage solve (default is 20).

    **Return value:**
       * *ARK_SUCCESS* if successful